Appealing a Car Accident Case in St. Louis County

 How Often Could Someone Obtain a Case?

-The length of an appeal varies from case to case and often depends on the circumstances of the case, the amount of evidence, and the length of the trial, if any.
+The length of a vehicle collision appeal varies from case to case and often depends on the circumstances of the case, the amount of evidence, and the length of the trial, if any.
 A case can be appealed prior to trial, which often means that there is less evidence for the court to review and that the case will be resolved faster.
 The longer a trial or case goes on, the longer the appeal process can be expected to last.
+Regardless of the length of the appeals process, a seasoned St. Louis County lawyer could fight tirelessly to represent a car accident claimant’s legal rights.

 If someone loses their appeal, they can appeal the case to the Missouri Supreme Court.
 Contrary to popular belief, not every case is heard by the Missouri Supreme Court.
 It is up to the court to accept a case and determine if it wants to allow the case to continue.
 Most people believe that they have an absolute right to appeal to the Missouri Supreme Court; however, if they deny a case, it is, in effect, dead at that point.